rfo909/CFT/doc/Doc.md

 **the "protect" mechanism**.

-Usually, when working with multiple files and directories, we create functions that return these.
-The "protect" mechanism means we can do the following:
+Usually, when working with multiple files and directories, we will create functions that return Dir objects and File objects.
+The "protect" mechanism allows us to do the following:

 ```
 $ Dir("/someNFSDir/logs").protect